tolitius/www/README.md

 cd [app name]
 ```

-* start repl and connect to a browser
+* start repl and connect it to a browser

 ```clojure
 lein repl